scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 separated by periods of rest.
-This data is analyzed by correlating the measured time-varying BOLD signal in each image location with a predicted BOLD signal, obtained by convolving the known function representing the stimulus with a hemodynamic response function (HRF) modeling the delay in the vascular response.
+This data is analyzed by correlating the measured time-varying BOLD signal in each image location with a predicted BOLD signal, obtained by convolving the known function representing the stimulus with a Hemodynamic Response Function (HRF) modeling the delay in the vascular response.
 Locations in the brain where this correlation is statistically significant are considered to exhibit a neuronal response to the task or stimulus, and thus to be involved in its cognitive processing.

 BOLD fMRI is non-invasive, non-ionizing, and gives access *in vivo* to brain activity with a relatively high spatial resolution.
-It is however highly dependent of the HRF of the brain.
+However, it is highly dependent of the HRF of the brain.
 The BOLD signal does not give access to true physiological parameters such as cerebral blood flow or cerebral blood volume, but rather measures a mixture of these quantities that is difficult to